How to Know Which Application Is Using Internet in Windows 10

-How To Find Out What Programs Or Apps Are Using The Internet Using Resource Monitor In Windows 10
+How to Find Out What Programs Are Using Internet Bandwidth Using Resource Monitor in Windows 10

 Table of Contents:

-- Vide Showing How To Check What Programs Are Using The Internet
+- Video Showing How to Check What Programs Are Using the Internet

 First, open Task Manager by pressing Ctrl + Shift + Esc keys on the keyboard.
 You can also access Task Manager by right-clicking the Taskbar or the Start menu and selecting "Task manager" from the contextual menu.